fouric/lightning-cd/README.md

 # lightning-cd

-lightning-cd (or, more colloquially, Lightning) is a file browser and text editor launcher designed to allow you to find and edit files as fast as physically possible.
+Lightning is a file browser and text editor launcher designed to allow you to find and edit files as fast as physically possible.
 It acts as a complement to autojump; if autojump is the O(1) scroll of town teleport in constant time, then Lightning is the O(n) blink in linear time.

 Dependencies
 -----------

-Termbox (https://github.com/nsf/termbox) with Python bindings installed A relatively recent version of Python 2
+ - Termbox (https://github.com/nsf/termbox) with Python bindings installed
+ - A relatively recent version of Python 2

 Installation
 ------------